SurPathHub/brand-assets/README.md

 # Brand Asset for SurPath Hub
-#### We've assembled a few resources for those occasions when you need to flaunt your GitHub incorporation or connection back to us.
+#### We've assembled a few resources for those occasions when you need to flaunt your SurPath Hub incorporation or connection back to us.
 Happy soaring!

 ## Contents